html-next/smoke-and-mirrors/docs/occlusion-collection.md

 A new render every ~16ms preserves 60fps.
 Most re-renders with occlusion-culling have clocked well below 1ms.

-#### cycleDelay

-When scrolling, new on screen items are immediately handled.
-`cycleDelay` sets the amount of time to debounce before updating off screen items.

-#### updateBatchSize

-Sets how many items to update view state for at a time when updating offscreen items.

 #### visibleBuffer default .5

 how much extra room to keep visible on